Application Deadline: Wednesday, January 24, 2018, 4:00 p.m. CST

 - Outline the key individuals who will plan and implement the programming, including their titles, anticipated roles and responsibilities in the proposed program, and experience or capacity for managing an NEA Big Read.

 - Include partner organizations' staff as applicable.

 - Include all anticipated expenses and revenue necessary to fully implement the program plans proposed, including planning, programming, and reporting.

-- Be sure to represent your 1 to 1 cost share/match for the program in both the revenues and expenses sections.
+- Be sure to represent your 1 to 1 cost share/match for the program.

 - Compare your budget against the details provided in the narrative responses to ensure there are no inconsistencies.